tayfourius/typescript-omage/README.md

 #TypeScript Omega

-this project used to understand the learn the concepts of TypeScript
+this project used to understand and learn the concepts of TypeScript